github/MVG/README.md

 2. Create a new branch: `git checkout -b my-branch-name`
 3. Make your change
 4. Push to your fork and [submit a pull request](https://github.com/github/MVG/compare)
-5. Pat your self on the back and wait for your pull request to be reviewed and merged.
+5. Pat yourself on the back and wait for your pull request to be reviewed and merged.